Lentil dal, spiced roast cauliflower and mint yoghurt

 by Hollie Grant

 I love Indian food, and the more fragrant it is, the better.
 This dal has a few components but they are all well worth the effort.
-I love serving this on a large platter so people can help themselves to the accompaniments.
+I love serving this on a large platter so people can help themselves to the accompaniments, or as a healthy snack when I need a pick-me-up in the afternoon.

 Lentils are an incredible source of fibre, which helps to maintain a healthy digestive system.
 This recipe also contributes two portions of vegetables to your five-a-day and is a high source of fibre and a source of protein.
 The mint yoghurt cuts through the spices of the dal beautifully.